Bézier surface: History

 Bézier surfaces were first described in 1962 by the French engineer Pierre Bézier who used them to design automobile bodies.
 Bézier surfaces can be of any degree, but bicubic Bézier surfaces generally provide enough degrees of freedom for most applications.

 Equation

 A given Bézier surface of degree (n, m) is defined by a set of (n + 1)(m + 1) control points ki,j where i = 0, ..., n and j = 0, ..., m.
-It maps the unit square into a smooth-continuous surface embedded within the space containing the ki,j s – for example, if the ki,j s are all points in a four-dimensional space, then the surface will be within a four-dimensional space.
+It maps the unit square into a smooth-continuous surface embedded within the space containing the ki,j points – for example, if the ki,j points are all points in a four-dimensional space, then the surface will be within a four-dimensional space.

 A two-dimensional Bézier surface can be defined as a parametric surface where the position of a point p as a function of the parametric coordinates u, v is given by: